Gynaecomastia

 Breast asymmetry is a common clinical presentation and often occurs due to natural developmental differences.
 Other contributing factors may include hormonal changes, breastfeeding, or certain medical conditions.

-Specialist plastic surgeons Dr Ania Smialkowski (MED0001668109, FRACS) and Dr Henry Shepherd (MED0001860545, FRACS) provide surgical options that can address breast asymmetry.
+Specialist plastic surgeons Dr Ania Smialkowski (MED0001668109, FRACS) and Dr Henry Shepherd (MED0001860545, FRACS) at Shape Clinic in Sydney provide surgical options that can address breast asymmetry.
 The surgical approach is determined based on individual anatomy and clinical considerations.
 Outcomes and recovery experiences vary between individuals and will be discussed during your consultation.

 In some cases of breast asymmetry, surgery may involve adjusting the size of one breast to create better balance between the two.
 This may include increasing the size of the smaller breast or reducing the size of the larger breast.